neondatabase/website/content/docs/integrations/hasura.md

 Hasura Cloud is an open source GraphQL engine that provides a scalable, highly available, globally distributed, secure GraphQL API for your data sources.

-The following instructions describe how to connect a Hasura Cloud project to a new or existing Neon database.
+This guide describe how to connect a Hasura Cloud project to a new or existing Neon database.

 ## Connecting to a new Neon database